K-miran/UTMSR_HEmpute/README.md

 make
 ```

-The executable is located under directory.
+The executable is located under the directory.

 ### HEmpute-Test Installation